j0lvera/pgbudget/ARCHITECTURE.md

     -- grant select on api.ledgers to pgb_web_user;
     -- grant insert on api.ledgers to pgb_web_user; (if INSTEAD OF INSERT trigger exists)
     ```
-    For `INSERT` into `api.ledgers`, an `INSTEAD OF INSERT` trigger on the view would typically call a `utils.ledgers_insert_single` function or directly insert into `data.ledgers` if simple, then return the new record.
-The `main_test.go` shows direct `INSERT INTO api.ledgers (...)
-RETURNING uuid;` which implies such a trigger or rule exists, or that PostgREST handles it by mapping view columns to table columns if the view is simple and updatable.
-For this project, direct inserts into `data.ledgers` are handled by RLS and default `user_data`, and `api.ledgers` is primarily for reads or specific API function returns.
-Ledger creation in tests is shown via `INSERT INTO api.ledgers (name) VALUES ($1) RETURNING uuid`, which relies on the view being updatable or having an appropriate trigger.
+    This view is simple enough that PostgREST can handle `INSERT` operations directly by mapping view columns to the underlying `data.ledgers` table columns.
+Required columns like `name` must be provided in the `INSERT` statement, while others like `uuid` and `user_data` will use their default values defined in `data.ledgers`.
+This is demonstrated in `main_test.go` with `INSERT INTO api.ledgers (name) VALUES ($1) RETURNING uuid;`.
+For more complex views involving joins or transformations, `INSTEAD OF` triggers are necessary for `INSERT/UPDATE/DELETE` operations, as shown in the `api.transactions` example below.

 -   A function for creating a new category, which calls a `utils` function and then returns the new category by querying the `api.accounts` view (Pattern A):
     ```sql